The Outline Of History by H.G. Wells

 a book report of sorts

 I still feel cheated that it was not until I began to travel in Asia in the 1970s and Central America in the late 1990s, that I began to understand the importance of those centuries-old cultures.
-My schooling had me believe that every important thing or event in history came from or happened in Europe.
-The good news is that I later found opportunities to overcome the narrow Eurocentric view that I grew up with.
+My schooling had me believe that every important event in history happened in Europe.
+I was lucky to have later found opportunities to overcome the narrow Eurocentric view that I grew up with.

 H.G.
-Wells’ The Outline Of History, originally written in 1920, is a literal outline, without the distortions that have leaked into “history” over the past hundred years.
+Wells’ The Outline Of History, initially written in 1920, is a literal outline.
+It was written at a time when distortions being leaked into “history” were far less common.
 Even his summary of Earth’s early history is surprisingly accurate, given the scientific advances of past decades.
-It is of course very Eurocentric in its treatment of the most recent half-dozen centuries but it is refreshingly missing the political distortion of history books published in more recent times.
-It can be thought of as a time-saving shortcut around the need to read two distorted accounts of the same historical event, in order to find the truth.
+It is of course, very Eurocentric in its treatment of the most recent half-dozen centuries, but it is refreshingly missing the political distortion of history books published in more recent times.
+It can be thought of as a time-saving shortcut around the need to read two distorted accounts of the same historical event in order to find the truth.[i]It is impossible to find the middle of a string without first finding both ends.

 I bought my first copy, the four-volume series, printed in 1920 at Bell’s Books next to Stanford University in Palo Alto, in the late 1960s.
 It still rests on my shelf today with the original